Can you describe your work in five words?

 What is your typical process when working?

-What is it that attracted you to the Winter Pride UK 2014 Art Awards?
+What is it that attracted you to apply for the Winter Pride UK 2014 Art Award?

 How do you feel your work responds to the brief ‘#Art Is…’